canonical/testflinger/README.rst

   - List of public queue names that should be reported to the server to report to users

+- **advertised_images**:

+  - List of images to associate with a queue name so that they can be referenced by name when using testflinger reserve

 - **setup_command**:

   - Command to run for the setup phase